 The length of time drugs and alcohol can be detected in your system for depends on a range of factors, including the type of test used, how much has been consumed, the strength of the substance, and the frequency of use.

-There are a range of samples that can be tested for drug and alcohol misuse, and each of these tests have a different detection period, showing from as a little as 24 hours to up to a year.
+There is a range of samples that can be tested for drug and alcohol misuse; urine, blood, hair and nails specimen, each of these tests have a different detection period, showing from as little as 10 hours up to a year.

 The most common types of tests used to detect alcohol and drugs are: